stehrn/hpc-poc/engine/README.md

 # Engine container
-A simple engine, it actually just reads value of `PAYLOAD` env variable, prints it out, and exits.
+A simple engine that downloads an object from GCP cloud storage bucket, prints it out, deletes the object from cloud storage, and exits.

 Image is referenced in orchestrator deployment (`ENGINE_IMAGE`)

+The engine itself requires the following env variables:
+* `BUCKET_NAME`
+* `OBJECT_NAME`
+* `GOOGLE_APPLICATION_CREDENTIALS` to enable download payload from cloud storage

 # Build
 Run:
 ```
-gcloud builds submit --tag gcr.io/hpc-poc/engine
+gcloud builds submit --config=cloudbuild.yaml --substitutions=_PACKAGE="engine" .

 ```
 View image:
 ```